gaitaldawamneh/jira-clone/README.md

 ## backend basics reqs learning:
-   - JSON Web Token Structure(JOSE Header, JWS payload, JWS signature)
+   - JSON Web Token Structure(JOSE Header(metadata about the type of token), JWS payload(contains verifiable security statements, identity of the user and the permissions), JWS signature(validate that the token is trustworthy))
    - req.originalUrl retains the original request
    - installing the packages for typescripts because sometimes it is installed wrongly for javascripts.
    - express middleware concept